On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Born field equations

 \subsubsection{The final form of the nonlinear wave}

 Using the previous results, we can write equation ~(\ref{eq:finalOrdinary}) with the factor $1/\nu$ (\ref{eq:1nu}) in the final form:

 with the factor $f(a_{z})$ given by

 This is the final form of the equation which we use in the following analysis.
 In the limit $a_{z}=0$, the wave moves with the phase velocity of the unperturbed case $-1/\nu_{0}$.
 The solution contains the two possible solutions for ${\rm d}b_{y}/{\rm d}a_{z}$ (\ref{eq:solutionsI}), which are determined by two different sets of parameters $\nu_{0}$, $\nu_{a_{z}}$ and $\nu_{b_{y}}$.
-Later on we identify which one of the two solutions corresponds to the two possible beam orientations.
-We have denoted the counter--propagating waves as the $-$ case and the co--propagating waves as the $+$ case.
-In the $-$ case, the photon--photon scattering takes place and the two beams interact with each other which results in a diminution of the velocity of the reacting waves, \cite{ZeeBook}.
-In contrast, in the $+$ case, the photons do not interact.
-We discuss the two cases in the next subsections.

 In general, this form of equation contains the information whether the shock waves are being created, the wave steepening takes place and high--order harmonics are being generated.
 The two possible resulting wave equations have similar structure and the properties of the waves are hidden in the two sets of parameters $\nu_{0}$, $\nu_{a_{z}}$ and $\nu_{b_{y}}$ for the $+$ and $-$ solutions.
 We will discuss the two branches of solutions in the next Subsection \ref{sec:AnalyzingEquations} where we investigate the wave steepening of the two possible solutions in more detail.